 Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions just self-improvement promises to myself.

-Resolutions are great, but unfortunately, I don’t think most of my resolutions survived through January.
+Resolutions are great, but I don’t think most resolutions survive through January.

 Some of my New Year’s resolutions included: stop biting my nails, stop chewing gum, don’t hang out with certain people, find good friends, read more, lose weight, exercise, eat less junk food, eat more vegetables and the list goes on.

 One year I stopped making resolutions and the exercise faded from my annual to-do list.
-Until someone would mention their New Year’s resolutions and I would think about it for a minute.
+Then someone would mention their New Year’s resolutions and I would think about it for a minute.

 “But the fruit of the Spirit [the result of His presence within us] is love [unselfish concern for others], joy, [inner] peace, patience [not the ability to wait, but how we act while waiting], kindness, goodness, faithfulness, gentleness, self-control.”